hemmokarja/Live-Chat-k8s/README.md

      - Configure `kubectl` to interact with your newly created EKS cluster from your machine.

 4. **Access the App**:
    - After running `build.sh`, you'll be given a DNS address from the Application Load Balancer.
-You can access the app by visiting that URL.
+You and other users can access the app by visiting that URL.
    - Log in by entering a username, then click on another user’s name in the lobby to start a private chat.

 5. **Destroy Resources**: